spavlinek/spavlinek.github.io/projects/technical.markdown

 **Award:** Meta Challenge Winner

 Grow is an virtual plant-growing experience that encouraged real-life plant care.
-It is an interactive website built using html, css, and javascript that allowed users to grow their own virtual plant before purchasing a live houseplant to train plant maintenance. he project combined digital engagement with real-world environmental consciousness, demonstrating creative problem-solving in sustainability technology.
-Won Meta's Sponsor Challenge: Best hack to help people connect, explore and unlock opportunities in the metaverse
+It is an interactive website built using html, css, and javascript that allowed users to grow their own virtual plant before purchasing a live houseplant to train plant maintenance.
+The project combined digital engagement with real-world environmental consciousness, demonstrating creative problem-solving in sustainability technology.
+Won Meta's Sponsor Challenge: Best hack to help people connect, explore and unlock opportunities in the metaverse.

 [View on github →](https://github.com/spavlinek/grow)